HadrienG2/hists-mt/Notes.md

       work around.
     * Would be nice to start with a consolidated microbenchmark that merges all the existing ones into one.
+    * To get this kind of histogram to work with atomics, I'll need some custom float type whose members compile down to relaxed atomic ops.